Konstanius/catan_iq/README.md

 ## Known issues

 - [ ] Players leaving during the lobby phase will still remain in the game
+- [ ] Cannot join a game without a lobby phase (players cannot be determined)
 - [ ] Win screens are untested
 - [ ] Colors of players need to be implemented
 - [ ] Icons of materials and buildings need to be implemented